roesnera/jfsjd-final-project/task-5/README.md

 ### Step 1: Define the item card layout

-In this step, we'll create the item representation using the [card component](https://getbootstrap.com/docs/4.4/components/card/)
+In this step, we'll create the item representation using the [Bootstrap card component]

-1. Read the documentation and understand how to use the [card components](https://getbootstrap.com/docs/4.4/components/card/)
+1. Read the documentation and understand how to use the [card components](https://getbootstrap.com/docs/5.3/components/card/)
 2. Define the HTML structure of the item card representation.
 3. Add a `div` element with id `list-items` to add your list items dynamically with JavaScript.
 4. Add 3 different sample item cards inside your `div` element.